Basement membrane: Function

 The primary function of the basement membrane is to anchor down the epithelium to its loose connective tissue (the dermis or lamina propria) underneath.
 This is achieved by cell-matrix adhesions through substrate adhesion molecules (SAMs).

 The basement membrane acts as a mechanical barrier, preventing malignant cells from invading the deeper tissues.
 Early stages of malignancy that are thus limited to the epithelial layer by the basement membrane are called carcinoma in situ.

 The basement membrane is also essential for angiogenesis (development of new blood vessels).
 Basement membrane proteins have been found to accelerate differentiation of endothelial cells.

-The most notable examples of basement membranes is the glomerular basement membrane of the kidney, by the fusion of the basal lamina from the endothelium of glomerular capillaries and the podocyte basal lamina, and between lung alveoli and pulmonary capillaries, by the fusion of the basal lamina of the lung alveoli and of the basal lamina of the lung capillaries, which is where oxygen and CO_{2} diffusion occurs (gas exchange).
+The most notable examples of basement membranes are the glomerular basement membrane of the kidney, by the fusion of the basal lamina from the endothelium of glomerular capillaries and the podocyte basal lamina, and between the alveoli and capillaries of the lung, by the fusion of the basal lamina of the lung alveoli and of the basal lamina of the lung capillaries, which is where oxygen and CO_{2} diffusion occurs (gas exchange).

 As of 2017, other roles for basement membrane include blood filtration and muscle homeostasis.
 Fractones may be a type of basement membrane, serving as a niche for stem cells.